sarapohland/explainable-competency/README.md

 python perception/competency/test.py --test_data lunar --model_dir models/lunar/classify/
 ```

-The argument test_data is used to indicate which dataset should be used to evaluate your classification model.
+The argument test_data is used to indicate which dataset should be used to evaluate your competency estimator.
 Currently, only the emnist dataset is implemented, as well as a few custom datasets (lunar, speed, and pavilion).
 The argument model_dir is used to specify where your trained classification model and competency estimator were saved.
 This should be the same location defined as the model_dir in step 3a.
-This script will generate plots of various competency scores, which will be saved in a folder called results/<test_data>/competency.
-You can set the threshold for determining in-distribution vs. out-of-distribution data using the thresh parameter.
+This script will generate a plot of the competency scores for correctly classified in-distribution data, misclassified in-distribution data, and OOD data, which will be saved in a folder called results/<test_data>/competency.

 ## 4) Tune Segmentation Parameters